timwright12/a11y-patterns/README.md

 # a11y-patterns

-Common accessible UI, HTML, and CSS patterns to be reused
+Common accessible UI, HTML, and CSS patterns to be reused.